 How are tenants reacting to the market?

 In this market, tenants are strongly focused on reducing gross occupancy costs across their business and adopting strategies to improve productivity.
-Strategies businesses are considering and adopting include improved efficiencies in warehouse design including space utilization, consolidation, automating processes, and flexibility with their industrial footprint.
+Strategies businesses are considering and adopting include improved efficiencies in warehouse design including space utilisation, consolidation, automating processes, and flexibility with their industrial footprint.
 We have seen a growing trend towards office consolidation and reduced office space on-site as businesses recognize the benefits of remote working.

 How has COVID 19 pushed tenants to focus on supply chain management?